mxgrn/best-of-mac/README.md

 ## Multi-display support

-- [AutoRaise](https://github.com/sbmpost/AutoRaise) (*experimental*) -- auto-focus the window following the mouse; when moving the mouse to another display restores the intiutive behavior, when no additinal click to focuse the window is any longer required.
+- [AutoRaise](https://github.com/sbmpost/AutoRaise) (Experimental) — Automatically focuses the window under the mouse pointer.
+When moving the mouse to another display, it restores intuitive behavior by eliminating the need for an additional click to focus the window.